Current news from local and regional media, including the Sandpoint Reader, Spokesman-Review and the Sandpoint Online Newsroom

 That's what Rand McNally called Sandpoint when it named the country's "Top Seven Ski Towns" in a January 17, 2012, roundup of the best mountain towns.
 Sandpoint won the top rating over the likes of Lake Tahoe, Park City, Mammoth and Jackson.

 'Most Beautiful Town in USA'

 So say USA Today and Rand McNally, which sent traveling teams to towns around the nation to determine the five best small towns in America.
 Sandpoint grabbed "Most Beautiful Town" honors from among an initial 600+ nominees.
-Read the July 21, 2011, USA Today story or check the Best of the Road page.
+Read the CdA Press article.

 We're a railroading attraction